 Wearing a onesie is a liberating experience.
 There is no waistband to worry about.
 Your pants can’t fall down and your jacket can’t ride up.
 You’re simply surrounded in pure, waterproof comfort.
 I usually don’t think about the gap between my bibs and my jacket because it’s rare that snow sneaks in.
 But every once in a great while, I do something stupid and my belly gets wet.
 So I keep that worry deep in the back of my head.
 TOBE eliminates that worry.

 Sledding can put a beating on fabrics.
 So, while I understand and appreciate why TOBE chose such burly deniers for the Novo, it can limit its usefulness.
 If you’re just a sled head, damn, it’s good.
 If you’re shuttling for turns, the Novo can work.
 But any sustained, human-powered endeavors might have you seeking a lighter face fabric.
 There are better ways to cover your ass if you’re skinning.

 At $799, the Novo ain’t cheap.
 But consider, for example, the cost of a full Gore outfit from another brand.
 One top brand will suck $1100 out of you for bibs and a jacket.
 (Incidentally, their onesie is $150 more than the Novo.)

 The Novo will be available in Fall of 2017 as a 2018 model.
 If you need one right-freakin’-now, TOBE offers other options, like the Vivid mono suit, with similar materials and features.
-Get one from Amazon or direct from TOBE.
+Get one direct from TOBE.

 TOBE puts together a phenomenal onesie for getting out into the backcountry on a sled.
 I happen to know that Mason from Weston Snowboards lives in a TOBE whenever they take their snowcat into the hills.
 If I had a TOBE suit, I would look for reasons to wear it.